What is traveler’s luck?

 The money that flows through the city is evident by the big names and brands whose signboards decorate large buildings; From watch makers to fashion breakers and from influential financial to political institutions, you’re likely to find their offices in the city that oozes a certain Swiss-French charm making it as accessible as hard to get.

-Geneva in a nutshell is a conundrum; it’s “available” to the most modest of tourists, but at the same time it is the epitome of luxury and opulence.
+Geneva, as one of the most beautiful places in Switzerland, is a conundrum; it’s “available” to the most modest of tourists, but at the same time it is the epitome of luxury and opulence.

 Our day long excursion in the city started in the most touristy fashion possible as we made our way to the Jet d’Eau visible from a distance emitting water that reach dizzying heights of 400+ feet at times.
 However, as we made our way, we first took time to pay homage to the literary contribution of Switzerland to the world by visiting Rousseau’s Island.
 At the time, my knowledge about Rousseau was limited but reading about him on return I found out that he is one of the most influential political and literary writers ever and that the Swiss celebrate him is proof enough of the love that they hold towards culture, knowledge, and democracy.